DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/11_glossary.md

 A small Window that appears within a program or over the top of a Web page to deliver additional information.
 Pop-ups on the Web can be annoying as they are often used for unwanted advertising material.

+*Print-on-Demand*
+Print on demand (POD) is a digital printing technology in which a book or other publication is printed in the amount one needs it.
+The POD model flies in the face of traditional printing, where large quantities of books are produced in initial print runs to reduce costs prior to distribution.
+The sales of online books and e-books facilitate POD and eliminate the need for hard copy book displays.
+POD has also changed the publishing industry by reducing the need for traditional publishing houses, allowing authors to self-publish at very low costs.
+Print on demand is sometimes called publish on demand.

 *Program*